 SOFTS-Robusta coffee hits 4-1/2 year high, arabica also up

-LONDON, Oct 26 (Reuters) - Robusta coffee futures on ICE rose to a 4-1/2 year peak on Tuesday, boosted by ongoing disruption in the flow of coffee from Vietnam, while arabica coffee prices were also higher.
+NEW YORK/LONDON, Oct 26 (Reuters) - Robusta coffee futures on ICE rose more than 3% on Tuesday to a four-and-a-half year peak, boosted by ongoing disruptions in the flow of coffee from Vietnam, while arabica coffee prices were also higher.

 COFFEE

-* January robusta coffee LRCc2 rose 1% to $2,216 a tonne by 0943 GMT after rising to a peak of $2,228 - the highest level for the benchmark second position since February 2017.
+* January robusta coffee LRCc2 closed 3.4% up at $2,270 a tonne, after rising to a peak of $2,278 - the highest level for the benchmark second position since February 2017.

+* Dealers said the market was supported by a major shortage of shipping containers in Vietnam that was curbing exports, as well as by heavy rains in the Central Highlands that are negative at this point when harvesting approaches.

 SUGAR

-* The expected release later on Tuesday of sugar production data covering the first half of October by Brazil cane industry group UNICA was seen providing a short-term focus.

-* Sugar production in the Centre-South region is expected to to have fallen around 50% versus the same period last year.
+* Dealers said the market derived some support from data showing sugar production in the key Centre-South region of Brazil during the first half of October was down a larger-than-expected 56% versus the same period a year earlier.

-* Dealers said a 7% rise in gasoline prices in Brazil, effective Tuesday, helped to underpin the market increasing the incentive to use cane in Brazil to produce biofuel ethanol rather than sugar.
+* A rise of 7% in gasoline prices in Brazil, effective Tuesday, also helped to boost the market, increasing the incentive to use cane in Brazil to produce biofuel ethanol rather than sugar.

+* But production in the country is set to recover next year after ample October rains.

 COCOA